GriffinRidgeback/ReproducibleResearch_PA2/StormDataAnalysis.md

                   filter(PROPDMG > 0.00 & CROPDMG > 0.00)
 ```

-Can the datasets be reduced further?
-Use summary to look at mean data for each group
+This leaves 2649 rows for the dataset used to answer the population question and 16242 rows to answer the economic question, a significant reduction from the 902297 rows of the original dataset.
+But, can the datasets be reduced even further?
+If we run `summary` against columns of interest in each dataset, we may get some guidance.

 ```r